rmartide/vue-google-login/README.md

 If you want to have access to the auth api then you need add the plugin.

+## 2.0.2 update (not yet published on npm)

+Added callback to get the current user without adding the plugin (Thanks rmoscuba)

 ## 2.0.1 update

 Added support to Edge (Thanks Magyarb)